vallafederico/turbo-solid/README.md

 ### Grid
 **Grid Overlay**
-Press Shift+G to toggle a grid overlay that matches Figma **Grid Config**
+Press x to toggle a grid overlay that matches Figma **Grid Config**
 `apps/web/src/styles/grid.css` is used to modify the grid columns, margins, and gutters